Number

 Eligibility to Possess Firearms

-In accordance with SBCC code, any student desiring to enroll in a program that requires the student to possess a firearm shall provide proof of eligibility to possess firearms prior to enrollment in that program.
+In accordance with 1D SBCCC 400.2 (h), any student desiring to enroll in a program that requires the student to possess a firearm shall provide proof of eligibility to possess firearms prior to enrollment in that program.
 The student shall provide proof by submitting to Admissions, Registration, and Records one of the following documents:

-• Any current, valid state-issued permit to purchase a firearm;
+• A current, valid, state-issued permit to purchase a firearm;

 Records Maintenance

-All admissions documentation and records become the property of the College and will not be copied, or otherwise made available, for release to students or third parties.
+All admissions documentation and records become the property of the College and will not be copied, or otherwise made available, for release to students or third parties unless authorized by the Vice President of Student Services.

 Program Information